Skip to main content

 Located at the end of Transfer Road in Lake George you'll find a recreation park with sports fields.
 Within this park is Lake George's designated dog park.
 This space is free to visitors and locals.
 There is a large dog area as well as a small dog area all fenced in for safety!
 Keep this space clean by picking up after your dog.

-Leashed dogs are also allowed in the following Lake George area parks and preserves:
+Leashed dogs are also allowed in the following Lake George area parks, preserves, and trails:

 Owners are expected to clean up after their dogs and to obey all leash laws.
-Only well-trained, well-behaved dogs should be brought into the aforementioned parks and preserves.
+This has been an issue, particularly in Queensbury parks.
+Only well-trained, well-behaved dogs should be brought into the aforementioned parks, preserves, and trails.

 "Dog Beach" is the stretch of state-owned land in between the Lake George Steamboat Company docks and Million Dollar Beach on Beach Road in Lake George Village.
 Although it isn't an official beach, it is commonly understood by locals and visitors to be a great place to let your dog frolic in the water.